Lease + Revenue Accounting Infrastructure

 Revenue Recognition — Advanced

-Variable consideration and constraint assessment, contract modifications, licences (functional and symbolic intellectual property), and contract-cost capitalisation with the COST_ASSETS disclosure (IFRS 15.91–95 / ASC 606-10-32)
+Variable consideration, contract modifications, licences, and contract-cost capitalisation with the COST_ASSETS disclosure (IFRS 15.91–95 / ASC 606-10-32)

 Live — v5.1